 Before speaking to a doctor about sensory overload, it can be helpful for a person to keep a diary of any sensory overload signs, symptoms, and triggers.

 There is no specific treatment for sensory overload.
-Generally, the aim is to help people with frequent episodes of sensory overload to be able to plan for them and manage their reactions.
+Generally, the aim is to help people dealing with sensory overloads be able to plan for them and manage their reactions.

 Occupational therapy may be helpful for children who experience sensory overload.
 Occupational therapists can help people make changes to their environment to minimize the frequency or severity of sensory overload.